sha-on/sha-on/README.md

 - 🔭 Currently working on: [port01](https://github.com/sha-on/port01)
 - 🌱 Learning: Machine Learning, MLOps, and Python
-- 🛠 Tech Stack: PHP, MySQL, PostgreSQL, MongoDB, Angular, React, Vue, Node.js, AWS
+- 🛠 Tech Stack: PostgreSQL, MongoDB, React, Express.js, Node.js
 - 💬 Ask me about: Backend development, DevOps, or anything tech-related
-- 📝 I regularly write articles on: [In my journey as a front-end developer, I’ve consistently recharged my skills with key technologies: React, Angular, Next.js, Nuxt.js, Express.js, jQuery, and MongoDB.
+- 📝 I regularly write articles on: [In my journey as a front-end developer, I’ve consistently recharged my skills with key technologies: React, Express.js, jQuery, and MongoDB.
 Each of these tools has contributed to my growth, enabling me to build dynamic, scalable, and performant web applications.]
 - 📫 Reach me at: [sshaon324@gmail.com]
 - 🌍 Based in: Dhaka, Bangladesh